maps-as-data/tilelayer_finder/README.md

 # tilelayer_finder

-Tilelayer_finder is for finding tilelayers/group layers available via the NLS tileserver and creating `metadata.json` files for them (for use in MapReader).
+`tilelayer_finder` is a small package for finding tilelayers/group layers available via the NLS tileserver and creating `metadata.json` files for them (for use in MapReader).

 ## Installation

+> **NOTE 02/05/2024**: I've just removed the need to use poetry to run this, if you had previously installed with poetry you might need to re-install!

 ### Pip install (use conda or other virtual env if you prefer)